 It is definitely not a country that should be visited if you are looking for luxury or a trip where everything runs like clockwork.

-It may be a Caribbean island with the climate, scenery and wonderful beaches to match but the fact remains it is a communist country struggling not only with a crumbling infrastructure and the governmental control over its people and businesses but also the continuing US embargo.
+Cuba is like a Caribbean island in terms of the climate, scenery and wonderful beaches.
+However the fact remains it is a communist country struggling not only with a crumbling infrastructure and the governmental control over its people and businesses but also the continuing US embargo.

 Havana cigars are considered the world's finest and the processes involved in hand rolling them can be seen at a number of Havana's famous factories such as Romeo y Julieta and Partagas.

 Salsa is a part of the national identity in Cuba and is built into the psyche of its people.
 It is a national pastime with the locals dancing in atmospheric nightclubs, on the beach or in the streets.